normal-computing/thermox/README.md

 ### Thermodynamic linear algebra

-The repository also features a Jupyter notebook, `thermo_linar_algebra.ipynb` where we explain how we can do linear algebra thanks to properties of the OU process, and how this can be implemented on electrical hardware.
+The repository also features a Jupyter notebook, `thermo_linar_algebra.ipynb` where we explain how we can do linear algebra thanks to properties of the OU process.
+The code can be used to reproduce results from https://arxiv.org/abs/2308.05660.

 ### TODOs: